nms-scribe/cosmopoeia/docs/Introduction.md

 * *Nondeterministic results*: Most of cosmopoeia revolves around randomness, which means that slight changes to algorithms -- even switching the order of two lines of code -- can have drastic changes to final results.
 This means that even if I test for the same results from the same input, those tests are going to fail quickly and often to the point that they are useless.

-* *External file dependencies*: The software produces database files using an external library.
+* *External dependencies*: The software produces database files using an external library.
 It is not easy to mock this database access, and testing would require routines to compare database files against previous output.
 Combined with the reasons above, I don't feel like this is worth the work.

 Many bugs have been discovered only when I changed some minor thing, and even then only because it happened to cause some radical appearance change.
 For example: after changing code which would lead to generating exactly one more random number in a task, a whole new world was created which had a nation that was not unioned into a single polygon, but remained a collection of original tiles.
 This led to a reformatting of the union algorithm to make sure that geometries were valid and taking action if they weren't.
 The fix ensured that it wouldn't happen again, but I would never have discovered this problem if I had been using a different random seed for my test world.